 a.
 The financial statements audited by an international accounting firm that has a cooperative relationship with accounting firms of the Republic of China. b.
 The financial statements audited by the auditors of the parent company.

 c.
 Others: the financial statements audited by the auditors of the local accounting firm, and the working papers were reviewed by the auditors of the parent company.
-Note 3: The transactions within the Company were eliminated in the consolidated financial statements.

 (ii) Limitation on investment in Mainland China: